Briefing with refreshments in Punta Arenas

 By air and by land

-In Antarctica we stay in good strong tents, 2-3 members to a tent.
+In Antarctica we stay in strong double tents, 2-3 members per tent.

 Health and medical insurance